Alessandro1103/obsidian/Vault1/Zettelkasten/Homework 1.md

 \end{align*}
 $$

 Since $J_4$ and $J_3$ have different dimensions due to the additional degree of freedom represented in $J_4$, and our interest lies in a subspace of motion that the third joint does not influence, we adapt $J_3$ to match the dimensions of $J_4$ by appending a column of zeros.
 This modification reflects the scenario where the third joint's motion has no impact on the end-effector's position or orientation with respect to the task at hand.
-Such a condition might arise, for instance, if the third joint is temporarily fixed or if the system operates under a constraint that nullifies the effect of the third joint's motion (as in some Remote Center of Motion applications). \newline
+Such a condition might arise, for instance, if the third joint is temporarily fixed or if the system operates under a constraint that nullifies the effect of the third joint's motion (as in some Remote Center of Motion applications).
 Performing all the operation the matrix obtained is the following: